 - a.
 The borrowing requirements as contained in the Borrowing Policy in paragraph 6 are used as a basis to determine the affordability of external loans over the Medium Term Income and Expenditure Framework.
-The ratios to be considered to take up additional borrowings are as follows, unless in contravention with any loan covenants: - i.
-Estimated long-term credit rating of BBB and higher; - ii.
-Interest Paid to Total Expenditure not to exceed 5%; - iii.
-Total Long-term Debt to Total Operating Revenue (excluding conditional grants and transfers) not to exceed 35%; - iv.
-Operating Cash Surplus generated before loan repayments are made covers the Total Annual Repayment at least 1 time; - v.
-Percentages of Total Annual Repayment (Capital and Interest) to Operating Expenditure to be less than 10%.
+The ratios to be considered to take up additional borrowings are as follows, unless in contravention with any loan covenants: - Estimated long-term credit rating of BBB and higher; - ii.
+Interest Paid to Total Expenditure not to exceed 5%; - iii.ii.
+Total Long-term Debt to Total Operating Revenue (excluding conditional grants and transfers) not to exceed 3545%; - iv.
+Operating Cash Surplus generated before loan repayments are made covers the Total Annual Repayment at least 1 time; - Capital Cost (Interest Paid and Redemption) as a % of Total Operating Expenditure not to exceed the norm between 6 -8 % Percentages of d) Cash backed Reserves a.
+Allocations to capital projects from cash backed internal reserves will be based on the available funding for each ring-fenced reserve according to the conditions of each reserve.
+With reference to Paragraph 5, Reserves Policy.

+Total Annual Repayment (Capital and Interest) to Operating Expenditure to be less than 10%.